What are the types of credentials?

 Is my credential program application separate from the Graduate School application?

 Yes.
-Apply to Graduate Studies online.
+You can apply to Graduate Studies online.
 These applications are due by March 1 for starting in the fall term and September 15 for starting in the spring term.
 For any questions about this process, contact the Office of Graduate Studies at 530-898-6880.

 If I am currently a CSU, Chico student, do I need to apply to the Graduate School?